MarkPearlCoZa/Blog_General/_posts/2014-07-22-Technical-Debt-Notes.md

 #### Maintainability

-> Everything (security, scalability, etc.) is a feature except for maintainability.
+Everything (security, scalability, etc.) is a feature except for maintainability.

-### Sayings to illustrate why you should avoid technical debt
+### Clean, refactorable code is a pre-requisite

+Writing clean, refactorable code is not an option.
+Put another way, writing dirty code is not inline with the technical debt metaphor.

-- When you order your food at a restaurant, you don't get a menu option to pay for the dishes to be washed - this is just something expected.
+For instance, when you order your food at a restaurant, you don't get a menu option to pay for the dishes to be washed - this is just something expected and part of the process.
+Likewise, writing clean refactorable code is not be optional.

 > The stigma around debt — technical or otherwise — is that it’s a sign of weakness or leads to overreliance, when in fact it merely represents a trade-off, giving more time or resources at a cost